Meats and Sausages

 Using Food Processor

-A food processors is the smaller brother of a commercial bowl cutter.
-It allows to effectively chop meat trimmings that contain a lot of connective tissue, the task which will be hard to perform with a manual grinder.
-The meat should be first ground in a grinder through 1/8” (3 mm) plate and then emulsified in a food processor.
-The grinding process can be performed a day earlier.
+A food processor is the smaller brother of a commercial bowl cutter.
+It allows for effectively chopping meat trimmings that contain connective tissue, a task that will be hard to perform with a manual grinder.
+The meat should be first groundr through 1/8” (3 mm) plate and then emulsified in a food processor.
 Most processors come with a single cutting blade, some are equipped with two knives.
-In both cases a lot of heat is generated and crushed ice should be added.
+In both cases, much heat is generated and crushed ice should be added.

 Making ice

-Fill any suitable container with water and when frozen insert warm water to remove a block of ice.
-Wrap a towel around it and break into smaller pieces.
-For preparing smaller quantities of ice the ice holding tray will suffice.
-The smaller ice particles the less wear and tear on the cutting knife.
+Fill any suitable container with water, and when frozen, pour warm water over to facilitate the removal of ice.
+Wrap a towel around it and break it into smaller pieces.
+For preparing smaller quantities the ice holding tray will suffice.
+The smaller the ice particles, the less wear and tear on the cutting knife.
 Adding ice flakes postpones the life of the cutting blade and keeps down the meat’s temperature.
-Different meats can absorb different amounts of water (see page 16) but adding 25% of crushed ice may be a good estimate.
+Different meats can absorb different amounts of water but adding 25% of crushed ice may be a good estimate.
 This will result in 10% sausage yield.
-If the sausage mass weighed 1 kg, the finished cooked sausage should weigh about 1.1 kg.
+If the sausage mass weighed 1 kg, the finished sausage should weigh about 1.1 kg.
 Chop meat and fat gradually adding crushed ice until it is completely absorbed by the meat.
-If this process were performed at high temperatures the emulsion would be lost and the fat will separate from water.
+If this process were performed at high temperatures, the emulsion would be lost and the fat will separate from water.

-A good comparison is the process of making mayonnaise or some butter sauces.
-For example, if oil is added too fast to egg emulsion while whisking, the emulsion will break apart and oil will come out of the solution.
+A good comparison is making mayonnaise or some butter sauces.
+If oil is added too fast to egg emulsion while whisking, the emulsion will break apart and oil will come out of the solution.
 If butter is added to emulsion too fast or at too high temperatures, the emulsion will be lost.
 The remedy is to add ice and vigorously whisk again.
-Adding some non-fat dry milk (3%), although not necessary, will strength the emulsion and will help the finished sausage retain moisture.
+Adding some non-fat dry milk (3%), although not necessary, will strengthen the emulsion and help the finished sausage retain moisture.

-Meat should be emulsified until its temperature reaches 57º F (14º C) and of course the machine must be stopped when taking measurements.
-Above 60º F (15º C), the fat will separate from the meat and we don’t want that.
-In a properly emulsified meat there should be no distinction between meat and fat particles.
-In commercial operations the temperature of the emulsion is continuously monitored and is kept around 15º C (59º F) or lower.
-If making only one type of sausage you may add all ingredients into the food processor which will eliminate the mixing process.
+Meat can be emulsified until its temperature reaches 57º F (14º C).
+Above 59º F (15º C), the fat will separate from the meat, In properly emulsified meat there should be no distinction between meat and fat particles.
+In commercial operations, the temperature of the emulsion is continuously monitored and kept around 15º C (59º F) or lower.
+If making only one type of sausage, you may add all ingredients into the food processor, which will eliminate the mixing process.

 Making Different Sausages

-1. Often more than one sausage type is produced at the same time.
-In such a case the emulsified mixture becomes a sausage mass that becomes a base for different sausages.
-Of course besides salt and nitrite no other ingredients are added when making the base.
+- Often, more than one sausage type is produced simultaneously.
+In such a case, the emulsified mixture becomes a sausage mass and a base for different sausages.
+Of course, besides salt and nitrite, no other ingredients are added when making the base. ,

-3. Emulsified sausage base is mixed with other ingredients and stuffed into casings.
-Ingredients such as olives, pistachio nuts, whole peppercorns may be added as well.
+- Emulsified sausage base is mixed with other ingredients and stuffed into casings.
+Ingredients such as olives, pistachio nuts, and whole peppercorns may be added as well.

 Mixing

 Mix all ingredients with a cup of cold water and pour over minced meat.
-Start mixing, gradually adding flaked ice or cold water until a well mixed mass is obtained.
-We have been making wieners and frankfurters long before food processors came to be and there is no reason why we can’t process them in the same way again.
+Start mixing, gradually adding flaked ice or cold water until a well-mixed mass is obtained.

 Stuffing